 You are now ready to use your beveling machine, but before you do: make sure you always wear protection glasses and ear protection.
 Now that you’re all safe, it’s time to plug in the power connector or connect your air hose.
 Choose your rotation speed by using the button on the back of the machine.
 You can choose between different speed settings from 1 to 6.
 Level 1 and 2 are specially for inox edges.
 Higher levels are for normal construction steel that is softer.

-Now it’s time to start using the beveler.
+Now it’s time to start using the beveltool.
 It’s very important to always turn on the machine before the cutter touches the metal edge.
-A cutting edge can easily break if it hits the side of a metal object.
+A cutting edge can easily get slightly damaged if it hits the side of a metal object.
 When you start beveling or rounding, first put the flange on the surface of the metal only.
-Then push the cutter a little deeper into the edge.
+Then push the cutter into the edge.

 Now, move the machine in the correct direction while you turn the machine slowly and proceed by pushing forward.
 Keep your forward speed as high as possible without losing the fine results of the cutter.
 Try to keep a steady pace of 1 to 3 meters per minute.

 Check your edge

 Stop after a couple of meters and check that your bevel end is complete.
 If not, simply adjust the flange head a little bit.

 When going around a corner, turn your beveling machine 90 degrees and start working off the metal from right to left.